 Remarkably another team who endured a long winless run to begin the season, only to comfortably survive relegation to the second tier.

-Derby County would fail to win in the first third of the 2000/01 season, though having secured seven draws they remained in touching distance of the sides above them.
+Derby County failed to win in the first third of the 2000/01 season, though remained in touching distance of the sides above them after securing seven draws.

-Jim Smith’s side would finally register their first win on November 18, beating Bradford 2-0 before back-to-back wins in December lifted them away from trouble.
+Jim Smith’s side finally registered their first win of the season on November 18, beating Bradford 2-0 before back-to-back wins in December lifted the Rams away from trouble.

-The Midlands outfit would finish just one place outside the drop zone, though a huge eight points clear of relegated Manchester City below them.
+The Midlands outfit finished just one place outside the drop zone, though a huge eight points clear of relegated Manchester City.

 Norwich – 13 games (2004/05)

-Another team who struggled to turn draws into wins, with eight of Norwich’s first 13 games ending in stalemates following promotion to the Premier League in 2004/05.
+Norwich’s 2004/05 side also struggled to turn draws into wins, with eight of the Canaries’ first 13 games ending in stalemates following promotion to the Premier League.

-After 13 top-flight fixtures Norwich would eventually seal three points, beating Southampton 2-1 at Carrow Road to spark hope of a revival.
+After 13 top-flight fixtures Norwich eventually sealed a first three points of the season, beating Southampton 2-1 at Carrow Road to spark hope of a revival.

-It would prove a false dawn, however, the club winning just once more in their next 11 fixtures before being condemned to a swift return to the second tier.
+It proved a false dawn, however, as Norwich won just once more in their next 11 fixtures with the Canaries condemned to a swift return to the Championship.